kwart-dockerfies/alpine/README.md

 ## Tags
 * 1.2-rich (based on alpine:3.7 - with edge repositories)
+* 1.3-rich (based on alpine:3.7 - with edge repositories)

 ### About the *-rich tags
 Alpine Linux with following packages installed: